-Even after you return to work and your wageloss benefits stop, the WCB must make sure your work injury is treated until you fully recover.
-If the effects of your injury come back, see your care provider right away and have them send a report to the WCB about your medical condition.
-Also, write or call your WCB representative and tell them what's happening to you and why you think it's related to your original injury.
-If the WCB decides that the problems you are having now are because of the original injury, the WCB will assess what benefits you are entitled to based on the medical information provided to our office.
+Even after you return to work and your earnings loss benefits stop, the WCB must make sure your work injury is treated until you fully recover.
+If the effects of your injury come back, see your health-care provider right away and have them send a report to the WCB about your medical condition.

+Also, write or call your customer care facilitator and tell them what's happening to you and why you think it's related to your original injury.
+If the WCB decides that the problems you are having now are because of the original injury, the WCB will assess what benefits you are entitled to based on the medical information provided.